Distortion Bounds for Source Broadcast Problems: Wyner-Ziv Source Broadcast: Source Broadcast with Side Information

-with $0\leq q_{2},q'_{1}\leq1,0\leq\alpha_{2},\alpha'_{1}\leq\frac{1}{2}.$ $X^{b}$ and $X_{1}^{b}$ satisfy $X_{1}^{b}=X^{b}\oplus B^{b},$ $X^{b}\sim b\textrm{ dimensional Bern}(\frac{1}{2}),$ and $B^{b}\sim b\textrm{ dimensional Bern}(\theta)$ with $0\leq\theta\leq\frac{1}{2}.$ Denote $\alpha_{1}=\alpha_{2}\star\alpha'_{1},q{}_{1}=q{}_{2}q'_{1}$, and set $x^{b}(v_{2},s)=x^{b}$ and for $i=1,2$,
+with $0\leq q_{2},q'_{1}\leq1,0\leq\alpha_{2},\alpha'_{1}\leq\frac{1}{2}.$ $X^{b}$ and $X_{1}^{b}$ satisfy $X_{1}^{b}=X^{b}\oplus B^{b},$ $X^{b}\sim b\textrm{-dimensional Bern}(\frac{1}{2}),$ and $B^{b}\sim b\textrm{-dimensional Bern}(\theta)$ with $0\leq\theta\leq\frac{1}{2}.$ Denote $\alpha_{1}=\alpha_{2}\star\alpha'_{1},q{}_{1}=q{}_{2}q'_{1}$, and set $x^{b}(v_{2},s)=x^{b}$ and for $k=1,2$,

-Substitute these random variables and functions into $\mathcal{R}_{\textrm{SI}}^{(i)}$ in Theorem \ref{thm:AdmissibleRegionSI-GBC}, then we get the following performance (the hybrid coding reduces to a layered digital coding), which is tighter than that of the Layered Description Scheme (LDS) \cite[Lem.
-4]{Nayak}. \begin{cor}[Layered Digital Coding] For transmitting binary source $S$ with Hamming distortion measure over $2$-user binary broadcast channel with side information $Z_{k}$ at decoder $k$,
+Substituting these random variables and functions into $\mathcal{D}_{\mathsf{SI}}^{(i)}$ in Theorem \ref{thm:AdmissibleRegionSI-GBC} (for this case, the hybrid coding reduces to a layered digital coding), we get the following performance, which is tighter than that of the Layered Description Scheme (LDS) \cite[Lem.
+4]{Nayak}. \begin{cor}[Layered Digital Coding] For transmitting a binary source $S$ with the Hamming distortion measure over a $2$-user binary broadcast channel with side information $Z_{k}$ at the decoder $k$ ($k\in[1:K]$),

 where